atsheehan/curriculum/lessons/amazon-orders/amazon-orders.md

 ## Instructions

-### Item class
+### Item

-Create an `Item` class that represents each item on an order.
+Create an `Item` class that represents an item on an order.
 It should contain the following methods:

 * `name` returns the name of the item.
 * `description` returns a description of the item, if the item has a description.